kinetikpod/LeafyLabs/README.md

 ### 2️⃣ Configure Environment Variables

-Create a `.env` file in the root of the project:
+Create a `.env` file in the fastapi folder:

 ```env
 ENV=development